 Steps to Take

-You don't necessarily have to visit your doctor upon realizing that you have diarrhea, but you should drink water to lessen the risk of becoming dehydrated.
+You don't necessarily have to visit your doctor upon realizing that you have diarrhea, stomach cramps and bloating from eating too much fruit.
+But you should drink water to lessen the risk of becoming dehydrated.
 If you notice that the diarrhea worsens after certain foods, including fruits, eliminate them from your diet until the symptoms of the diarrhea disappear.
+You can help alleviate your diarrhea by eating low-fiber “BRAT” foods that will help firm up your stool.
+These include white rice, bananas, applesauce and toast suggests HealthLine.
 Call your doctor if the diarrhea doesn't improve within five days.

 - University of Arizona Cooperative Extension College of Agriculture & Life Sciences: Dietary Fiber

 - Harvard University Health Services: Fiber Content of Foods in Common Portions

 - MedlinePlus: Soluble vs. Insoluble Fiber